Psi Chi Membership

 If you would like to join Psi Chi and meet the membership requirements, please complete the following steps:

-- Fill out the required application online.
+- Fill out the required application [PDF] online.
+(If you have difficulty accessing this PDF, please contact Jen Elswick at firstname.lastname@example.org.)

 - Complete the application checklist that is at the end of the information letter.